Tani-ValdezRivas/ValdezKuuskvereAnsbro/README.md

 <describe the purpose of this repository, the information it contains, and any relevant analysis goals.
 What, why, where, when, how?>

+This repository contains final project work completed for the Duke University Nicholas School of the Environment Fall 2023 Environmental Data Exploration course.
+The purpose of this repository is to showcase team members Tani, Cara, and Erin's environmental data analytics skills in R studio through an investigation of Nitrogen Surge Uptake in Giant Kelp through an evaluation of a data set from the Environmental Data Initiative Repository.
+We evaluate data from the Santa Barbara Coastal LTER Reef: Surge uptake capability in Macrocystis pyrifera in response to pulses of three different forms of nitrogen (doi:10.6073/pasta/d079ff0e95defb71b87040f56235d755).
+We aim to answer four proposed research questions regarding which variables in the data sets influence Nitrogen Surge Uptake Rates.
+This evaluation is conducted through data wrangling, exploration by means of mapping the samples and visualizing variables with box and violin plots, and analysis conducted by means of data visualization and statistical anova, linear regression, and tukey HSD tests.

 ## Investigators

+Cara Kuuskvere, Duke University Nicholas School of the Environment Master of Environmental Management Candidate Class of 2025 Environmental Data Analytics Fall 2023 Student cara.kuuskvere@ duke.edu
 <name(s), affiliation(s), contact information, roles (if applicable)>

 ## Keywords

+Giant Kelp, EDEFall2023, Nitrogen Surge Uptake, Duke University Nicholas School, SBC LTER
 <add relevant keywords here>

 ## Database Information